RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

 D	is	incorrect	because	an	IP	range	would	provide	a	group	of	IP addresses	to	be	used	as	a	source	or	destination	address	that	a	firewall could	utilize	to	determine	whether	to	allow	or	deny	packets.

-### Question # 34 - 	Which	of	the	following	is	a	very	common	complaint	concerning	the	useof	an	IDS?
+### Question # 34 - 	Which	of	the	following	is	a	very	common	complaint	concerning	the	use of	an	IDS?
 A.	False	positives
 B.	Latency
 C.	Incorrect	blocking